Rayquaza01/minesweeper/README.md

  * You can clear maybe flagged tiles
  * You can't flag cleared tiles
  * You can't lose on the first turn
- * Mines are generated after the first move, so you are guarenteed to hit a space with 0 adjacent mines on your first turn.
+ * Mines are generated after the first move, so you are guaranteed to hit a space with 0 adjacent mines on your first turn.
  * There is a timer and high score.
 The timer starts counting up after the first tile is cleared or the first flag is placed.
  * The default high score is 500 seconds.